-The 1979-80 O-Pee-Chee Wayne Gretzky #18 rookie is one of the most recognized and sought after cards in the entire card collecting hobby.
-That is saying a lot for a hockey card, because hockey usually takes a backseat to baseball, football, and basketball in terms of collector’s interest.
+The 1979-80 O-Pee-Chee Wayne Gretzky #18 rookie is one of the most recognized and sought-after cards in the entire card collecting hobby.
+That is saying a lot for a hockey card because hockey usually takes a backseat to baseball, football, and basketball in terms of collector’s interest.
 It’s even more impressive when you consider that this card isn’t that old relatively speaking.
-You’d be hard-pressed to think of card from any sport in the 1980s that is worth more in gem-mint condition.
+You’d be hard-pressed to think of a card from any sport in the 1980s that is worth more in gem-mint condition.
 The rookie of any player who dominated their sport throughout their playing career as Gretzky did would be valuable, but this card is in a whole different stratosphere.
-Here are a few reason’s why.
+Here are a few reasons why.

 - The Great One: Wayne Gretzky is nicknamed “The Great One.”
-It might be tempting to focus on the word “Great”, but for Gretzky it’s actually the words “The” and “One” that carry the most meaning.
-In most sports there is a never ending debate about who the best player ever is.
-For example, in basketball it’s easy to find arguments for Michael Jordan, Lebron James, Kareem Abdul-Jabbar, and Wilt Chamberlain.
+It might be tempting to focus on the word “Great”, but for Gretzky, it’s the words “The” and “One” that carry the most meaning.
+In most sports, there is a never-ending debate about who the best player ever is.
+For example, in basketball, it’s easy to find arguments for Michael Jordan, Lebron James, Kareem Abdul-Jabbar, and Wilt Chamberlain.
 But in hockey, there is no such debate.
-You might find a few folks who say it’s Bobby Orr or Gordie Howe, but the consensus is that Gretzky is the best ever.
+You might find a few folks who say it’s Bobby Orr or Gordie Howe, but the consensus is that Gretzky is the best.
 The closest reputation you might find is Babe Ruth, but even he isn’t as universally considered the best all-time player of his sport.

-- The Auction Prices speak for themselves: On May 27th, 2021 a 1979-80 O-Pee-Chee Wayne Gretzky rookie graded to be in gem-mint condition brought a whooping 3.7 million dollars at auction.
-This was a huge number for a card that was only about 40 years old and made during the period of time when cards were manufactured in large numbers and viewed as investments by collectors.
+- The Auction Prices speak for themselves: On May 27th, 2021 a 1979-80 O-Pee-Chee Wayne Gretzky rookie graded to be in gem-mint condition brought a whopping 3.7 million dollars at auction.
+This was a huge number for a card that was only about 40 years old and made during the period when cards were manufactured in large numbers and viewed as investments by collectors.

 1979 O-Pee-Chee (and Topps) Hockey Set Details